PLATINUM2023

 Context Notes

-Metrics represent the increase in household income to families who engage in small scale organic farming on their land.
-Year over year, incomes have increased to the totals represented in each year.
+Metrics represent the average in household monthly income to families who engage in small scale organic farming on their land.
+Some families earn more by increasing the sizes of their farms.

 Number of job skills training courses/workshops conducted